SemGloVe: Semantic Co-occurrences for GloVe from BERT: Semantic GloVe

 \subsection{Semantic Co-occurrences from Multi-Head Self-Attention}

-In this section, we investigate whether the self-attention weights of BERT can represent semantic relationship of tokens, and thus lead to semantic co-occurrence counts.
-Since BERT uses word pieces or byte-pair encodings (BPE; \cite{sennrich2016neural}) to segment words into BPE tokens, we convert BPE-BPE attention weights to word-word attention weights firstly.
+In this section, we leverage the multi-head self-attention weights of BERT to measure the semantic relationships of tokens instead of the heuristic position-based distance function of GloVe.

+Specifically, given a word sequence $W=\{w_1,...,w_K\}$, a window size $S$ and a pre-trained BERT model, we wish to define the word-to-word semantic distance (i.e., the $\emph{dis}$ function in Equation~\eqref{eq:glovedistance}) using the self-attention weights of BERT.
+Since BERT uses word pieces or byte-pair encodings (BPE; \cite{sennrich2016neural}) to segment words into BPE tokens, we firstly convert the original BPE-to-BPE attention weights to word-to-word attention weights.

-Formally, suppose that a BPE token sequence is $T=\{t_1,...,t_L\}$ with length $L$, a window size is $S$ and a target token is $t_{i}$, respectively.
-Let $N$ and $M$ be the number of layers and heads of the BERT model, and $\mathbf{AT}_{ij} \in \mathbb{R}^{L \times L}$ be the BPE token attention weights matrix of the $j$-th head in the $i$-th layer.
-We first sum all heads and layers attention weights into one BPE-BPE attention weight matrix as follows:
+Let the corresponding BPE token sequence is $T=\{t_1,...,t_L\}$, $N$ and $M$ be the number of layers and heads of the BERT model, and $\mathbf{AT}_{ij} \in \mathbb{R}^{L \times L}$ be the BPE token attention weights matrix of the $j$-th head in the $i$-th layer.
+We sum all heads and layers attention weights into one BPE-to-BPE attention weight matrix as follows: